aristeia/aristeia.github.io/resume/resume.md

     -   I installed several programs onto their servers for the purpose of analyzing stock positions and portfolios.
     -   Risktech writes customized software for individual firms based on their market analysis needs.
 Rather than rewriting redundant code for similar problems, they want to look into an open source platform on which to write customized software.
     -   My role was to install and test the Opengamma platform for them in order to achieve an open source solution.
-    -   I analyzed the potential costs and benefits of developing atop Opengamma .
+    -   I analyzed the potential costs and benefits of developing atop Opengamma.
-    -   I also began the reconstruction of a corrupted Oracle database.

 *   **[University of Puget Sound](www.pugetsound.edu)** (Tacoma, WA)

     *Tutor for the Computer Science dept.*, September 2014 - Present

-    -   I also tutor for the computer science department for several hours per week, typically helping students of introductory and intermediate computer science classes.
+    -   I also tutor for my university's computer science department for several hours per week, typically helping students of introductory and intermediate computer science classes.

 *   **Freelance Web Developer** (Clarendon Hills, IL)

     December 2012 - Present

     -   In $2012$, my uncle needed a website to show off his restaurant to the world.
 I wrote the website's code and set up its hosting.
 It exists at [tomsgrill.net](www.tomsgrill.net).
-    -   I set up an apache$2$ webserver for my home server at the address [jonsims.me](www.jonsims.me).
     -   In the summer of $2014$, I designed a website at [j-walking.biz]() for another client (but has since been deactivated).
+    -   I set up an apache$2$ webserver for my home server at the address [jonsims.me](www.jonsims.me), with a backup at [aristeia.github.io](aristeia.github.io).